|US-Navy E-2D with all new UHF-band AN/APY-9 radar to find/track LO aircraft.|

 Suffice it to say stealth fighter proponents not only engage in Formal Fallacy - but operate in a world of assumed premises and conditional claims.

-8. No high closure rate and compressed timeframes of jet-combat
+8. No high closure rates and compressed timeframes of jet combat.

 10. No defender RWR detection of LPI